-EGPA belongs to a family of arthritic diseases called vasculitis.
+Eosinophilic Granulomatosis with Polyangiitis belongs to a family of arthritic diseases called vasculitis.
 The word vasculitis means inflammation of blood vessels.

-One thing that makes EGPA different from other types of vasculitis is that everyone who has EGPA also has asthma.
-In fact at the start of EGPA most patients notice a worsening of their asthma.
+One thing that makes Eosinophilic Granulomatosis with Polyangiitis different from other types of vasculitis is that everyone who has the disease also has asthma.
+At the start of the disease, most patients notice a worsening of their asthma.

-EGPA can affect anyone, but is more common in younger and middle-aged people.
+Eosinophilic Granulomatosis with Polyangiitis can affect anyone, but is more common in younger and middle-aged people.
 It affects men and women equally.
 It tends to occur in people who are susceptible to allergies, allergic rhinitis (hay fever) or asthma.

-As EGPA progresses, the number of eosinophils (a type of white blood cell) starts to increase in the blood.
+As Eosinophilic Granulomatosis with Polyangiitis progresses, the number of eosinophils (a type of white blood cell) starts to increase in the blood.
 These cells accumulate in various tissues and cause inflammation.
 Small blood vessels to affected areas become inflamed reducing blood flow to these areas.
-At this stage people with the disease can start feeling unwell and might notice symptoms of fatigue, achiness, low-grade fever, loss of appetite, weight loss, skin rashes or nodules, diarrhea, or swollen lymph nodes.
+At this stage, people with the disease can start feeling unwell and might notice symptoms of fatigue, aches, low-grade fever, loss of appetite, weight loss, skin rashes or nodules, diarrhea, or swollen lymph nodes.

-EGPA often affects the nerves in the lower part of the body.
+Eosinophilic Granulomatosis with Polyangiitis often affects the nerves in the lower part of the body.
 This can cause a sudden loss of strength (e.g. “foot drop”) but does not usually cause pain.

 Digestive System (Stomach or Gastrointestinal Tract)

-EGPA is often best diagnosed by a rheumatologist, a type of doctor that specializes in arthritis and autoimmune disease.
+The disease is often best diagnosed by a rheumatologist, a type of doctor that specializes in arthritis and autoimmune disease.

 To diagnose the disease, physicians will take a careful and complete history and perform a thorough physical examination.
 Based on this information, the doctor will likely order tests like blood tests and x-rays to confirm their diagnosis, and to understand what tissues and organs might be involved in their patient’s particular case.

-Common Tests to Diagnose EGPA
+Common Tests to Diagnose Eosinophilic Granulomatosis with Polyangiitis

 Looking for an immune response against white blood cells: The Anti-Neutrophil Cytoplasmic Antibody (ANCA) test look for antibodies that attack proteins associated with neutrophils (white blood cells).
-This test is positive in 30-40% of EGPA cases.
+This test is positive in 30-40% of cases.

 Blood and urine tests for kidney involvement: Creatinine (a blood test) and urinalysis (urine tests) look for kidney involvement